powsybl/powsybl.github.io/pages/documentation/simulation/powerflow/openlf.md

 **referenceBusSelectionMode**
 The reference bus is the bus where the angle is equal to zero.
 There are several mode of selection:
-- `FIRST-SLACK` where the angle reference bus selected as the first slack bus among potentially multiple slacks (default).
+- `FIRST_SLACK`: the angle reference bus is selected as the first slack bus among potentially multiple slacks (in case `maxSlackBusCount` > 1).
-- `GENERATOR_REFERENCE_PRIORITY` where angle reference bus selected from generator reference priorities, relying on extension `ReferencePriority`.
+- `GENERATOR_REFERENCE_PRIORITY`: the angle reference bus is selected from generator reference priorities defined via the [Reference Priority extension](../../grid/model/extensions.md#reference-priority).

+The default value is `FIRST_SLACK`.

 **writeReferenceTerminals**
-This parameter allows to write as update of the IIDM network an extension `ReferencePriority` to the generator terminal which associated bus has been selected for calculations.
-We have an extension by synchronous component.
+This parameter allows to write to the IIDM network the [Reference Terminals extension](../../grid/model/extensions.md#reference-terminals) containing the generator terminals used as angle reference in the load flow calculation.
+There is one Terminal created/added in the extension for each calculated Synchronous Component.
+Works only when `referenceBusSelectionMode` is set to `GENERATOR_REFERENCE_PRIORITY`.

 ### Configuration file example
 See below an extract of a config file that could help: